SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 6hr**

 # May 25, 2025
   I am revisiting what microcontroller to pick because the black pill is very expensive, however I am having a hard time finding anything with almost all gpios broken out.
-I found the rp2040 stamp, which is really nice and I might go with instead.
+I found the rp2040 stamp, which is really nice and I might go with instead, it is still a little expensive because of shipping but a lot better than the black pill.

   **Total time spent today: 1hr**